â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 In addition to the above, the FTA may also reject Clarification requests if:

-• The Clarification request relates to more than one tax but is not in respect of the same specific tax matter.
-For example, a registrant may submit a single Clarification request to cover the VAT and Corporate Tax treatment of the same group restructuring.
-However, if the request covers different matters, e.g. the VAT treatment of employee benefits and whether distribution activities constitute qualifying activities from a Corporate Tax perspective, the taxpayer would need to submit two separate Clarification requests.
+• The Clarification request relates to more than one Tax but is not in respect of the same specific Tax matter.
+For example, a Registrant may submit a single Clarification request to cover the VAT and Corporate Tax treatment of the same group restructuring.
+However, if the request covers different matters, such as the VAT treatment of employee benefits and whether distribution activities constitute qualifying activities from a Corporate Tax perspective, the Taxpayer would need to submit two separate Clarification requests.

-In the case of a rejection, the Clarification request fee would be forfeited unless one of exceptions stated in Section 5.1 applies.
+In the case of a rejection, the Clarification request fee would be forfeited unless one of exceptions stated in section 6.1 applies.

 Clarification process